carpentries-incubator/kubernetes-introduction/episodes/05-deployments.md

 SPECIFIC EXAMPLES
 - Where rolling updates, replicas, rollback, or monitoring may be better.

+# Notes:
-Talk about deployments.
+- Talk about deployments.

-Examples they may work well for research
+- Examples they may work well for research

-Deploy a deployment of some kind.
+- Deploy a deployment of some kind.
+- Manages replica sets and updates and has many features.
+- Benefit in R/SCI Computing?